contao/docs/docs/dev/getting-started/starting-development.md

 for example can be created without having to configure them in separate files by using annotations for service tagging.

-Of course all this is not needed, if you only need to change or extend the Data Container Array definition of a table, or just want to change a translation for example.
+All this is not needed, if you only need to change or extend the Data Container Array definition of a table, or want to change a translation for example.

 Next: [create your first DCA adjustment][12].